Graphical Applications with WebVNC¶

 Of course, you can adjust the batch job parameters to your liking.
 Note that the default time limit

-interactive is only 30 minutes, so you should specify a longer one with
+vis is only 1 hour, so you should specify a longer one with

 The script will automatically generate a self-signed SSL certificate and place it in your home